arkadiko-dao/arkadiko/docs/grant.md

 - Trading Liquidity
 - Enables stacking with a tradeable derivative (e.g. allows trading a productive asset that yields btc while the STX are locked up)
 - Lending & Borrowing liquidity milestone to build out Arkadiko Lending & Borrowing Platform which will support a multitude of assets (and SRC20 tokens)
-- Any application that wants to make use of stable prices & liquidity (e.g. games, )
+- Any application that wants to make use of stable prices & liquidity (e.g. games)

 ## Risks